By Lisa Johnston

 New products on display at the American International Toy Fair, held in N

-NEW YORK – Bluesound, Lenbrook Industries’ new brand, has rolled out its first wireless multi-room audio products, which are positioned as a step up from Sonos wireless-audio systems in performance and price.
+New York – Bluesound, the new Lenbrook Industries brand, has rolled out its first wireless multi-room audio products, which are positioned as a step up from Sonos wireless-audio systems in performance and price.

 The lineup was developed by an engineering team that included many of Lenbrooks’ NAD and PSB engineers, and the company is promoting the new brand’s connection to the NAD and PSB brands’ hi-fi heritage.
 “We don’t hide our roots and affiliation” because the affiliation lends credibility to the brand’s performance message, said John Banks, Bluesound’s chief brand officer, during a press briefing.

-Bluesound is targeted to music enthusiasts that have not grown up with the types of audio components made by companies such as NAD but who are interested in high-performance audio, said Banks.
+The brand, however, is targeted to music enthusiasts that have not grown up with the types of audio components made by companies such as NAD but are interested in higher performance audio, said Banks.
 “The 17-inch format doesn’t necessarily resonate with them,” he said.

-Product development began a little more than three years ago with a mission “to create a music ecosystem that could resonate with a broad audience of music enthusiasts, not just audiophiles,” he continued.
-“We’re targeting a music enthusiast who likes the convenience of wireless and will pay a couple of hundred dollars more for performance,” he added.
+“We’re targeting a music enthusiast who likes the convenience of wireless and will pay a couple of hundred dollars more for performance,” Banks continued.
+Product development began a little more than three years ago with a mission “to create a music ecosystem that could resonate with a broad audience of music enthusiasts, not just audiophiles,” he added.

 The Bluesound products consist of the $699 Power Node streamer/amplifier, $449 Node streamer without amplifier for connection to existing sound systems, $699 Pulse active biamplified tabletop speaker/streamer, and the $999 Vault streamer/ripper, which also lacks amplifier.
 The brand also offers the $999 Duo 2.1 speaker system.
 It can be used with the Power Node, which features an EQ switch to optimize playback through the Duo.